-5.3 Nelson Provincial Museum - Tasman Bays Heritage Trust (TBHT) Performance Targets
+5.3 Nelson Provincial Museum - Tasman Bays Heritage Trust Performance Targets

-The TBHT is a Council Controlled Organisation, which manages the Nelson Provincial Museum and associated activities.
+The Tasman Bays Heritage Trust (TBHT) is a Council Controlled Organisation, which manages the Nelson Provincial Museum and associated activities.
 It has separate performance targets, which are set as part of Statement of Intent, approved by both the Tasman District Council and Nelson City Council.
 The TBHT provides for high-quality exhibition, preservation, educational, and research facilities, emphasising the history of our region.
 The Nelson Provincial Museum is located in Trafalgar Street, Nelson.

-During the 2020/2021 financial year, we will make a grant to the TBHT of approximately \$892,000 to assist with the operation of the Nelson Provincial Museum.
-We provide storage facilities at Wakatū Estate for the museums use at no cost to the TBHT, but cost us an additional \$60,600 in 2020/2021.
-Total loans to the TBHT from the Tasman District Council are currently \$625,000, at 0% interest.
+During the 2021/2022 financial year, we will make a grant to the Tasman Bays Heritage Trust (TBHT) of approximately \$913,000 to assist with the operation of the Nelson Provincial Museum.
+We provide storage facilities at Wakatū Estate for the museums use at no cost to the TBHT but cost us an additional \$62,000 in 2021/2022.
+Total loans to the TBHT from the Tasman District Council in June 2021 are \$525,000, at 0% interest.
 Loan repayments are budgeted at \$100,000 per annum.
 In 2023/2024, we propose to fund \$3 million towards a new research and archives facility, located adjacent to the Museum to replace the old and inadequate facility at Isel Park.

-The purpose of the TBHT, as detailed in the 2020 - 2023 Statement of Intent is to care for, strengthen and make our taonga and heritage collections accessible; and to create unforgettable experiences that stimulate awareness, celebrate diversity, incite action and entertain.
+The purpose of the TBHT, as detailed in the 2020 - 2023 Statement of Intent is to care for, strengthen and make our taonga and heritage collections accessible; and to create unforgettable experiences that stimulate awareness, celebrate diversity, incite action, and entertain.